Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Fractional Coloring

-\begin{proof} We begin by formulating fractional proper conflict-free coloring as a linear program.
+\begin{proof}[Proof of Lemma~\ref{dual}] We begin by formulating fractional proper conflict-free coloring as a linear program.
 Let \Emph{$A_1$} be a matrix with rows indexed by $V(G)$ and columns indexed by the set of all stable sets in $G$, such that for each $v \in V(G)$ and stable set $S$ in $G$, the entry of $A_1$ in the $v$-th row and $S$-th column equals 1 if $v \in S$ and equals 0 otherwise.
 Let \Emph{$A_2$} be a matrix with rows indexed by $E(\Hy)$, and columns indexed by the set of all stable sets in $G$, in the same order as in $A_1$, and for each $z \in E(\Hy)$ and stable set $S$ in $G$, the entry of $A_2$ in the $z$-th row and $S$-th column equals 1 if $|z \cap S|=1$ and equals 0 otherwise.
 Let \Emph{$A$} be the matrix with $|V(G)|+|E(\Hy)|$ rows such that its first $|V(G)|$ rows form $A_1$ and its last $|E(\Hy)|$ rows form $A_2$.
 In the rest of proof, we will frequently denote by 1 a vector all of whose entries are 1.

-It is easy to see that $(G,\Hy)$ is fractionally properly conflict-free $t$-colorable if and only if there exists a nonnegative rational vector $x$ with $1^Tx \leq t$ and $Ax \geq 1$.
+It is easy to see that $(G,\Hy)$ is fractionally properly conflict-free $t$-colorable if and only if there exists a nonnegative rational vector $x$ with $1^Tx \leq t$ and $Ax \geq 1$, where $x\in[0,1]^{|\mathcal{I}(G)|}$, where $\mathcal{I}(G)$ is the set of all independent sets of $G$.
 Since $A$ is an integral matrix, the fractional proper conflict-free chromatic number of $(G,\Hy)$ equals $\min_x 1^Tx$ over nonnegative real vectors $x$ with $Ax \geq 1$; moreover, this minimum is attained by a nonnegative rational vector $x$.

 Now we prove that (1) implies (2).
 Assume that the fractional proper conflict-free chromatic number of $(G,\Hy)$ is at most $t$.
 So there exist positive integers $a,b$ with $a/b \leq t$ and a proper\aside{$t$, $a$, $b$} conflict-free $(a:b)$-coloring $\varphi$ of $(G,\Hy)$.
 Let $f,g$ be functions as given in (2).
 Since $\varphi$ is a proper conflict-free\aside{$f$, $g$, $\vph$} $(a:b)$-coloring of $(G,\Hy)$, by the definition of $(a:b)$-coloring,